Aldana4462/app/README.md

 # Responsive Canvas App

 This project is a simple web application featuring a responsive 700x700 canvas.
 It uses Node.js with Express to serve static files.
+The script now shows a gray placeholder if background images fail to load so the canvas is always visible.

 ## Setup